WNYW (shortwave): History

-From September 1940 and throughout WWII the Norwegian government had a daily half hour transmission in Norwegian for the sailors in the Norwegian commercial fleet.
+From September 1940 and continuing through World War II, the Norwegian government had a daily half hour transmission in Norwegian for the sailors in the Norwegian commercial fleet.
 One broadcaster was the photojournalist Kari Berggrav.

 Metromedia bought the station in 1960.
 In June 1962, International Educational Broadcasting Corporation (now Bonneville International), owned by the Church of Jesus Christ of Latter-day Saints, bought WRUL.
 The station adopted the slogan "Radio New York Worldwide" and used studios in New York City and an adult contemporary format, with ABC Radio or CBS Radio hourly and half-hour newscasts and from its sister station, WRFM.
 On-air staff from WRFM would also have separate shifts on WRUL.
+During the Hootenanny era of 1963 and 1964, WRUL broadcast a live folk music interview show, Folk Music Worldwide, hosted by Alan Wasser, one of WRUL's regular newsmen.

 There were rumors that the station was being partially controlled by the Central Intelligence Agency to broadcast anti-communist propaganda.

 On June 1, 1966, WRUL changed its call letters to WNYW, which stood for "Radio New York Worldwide".
 The station attempted to do some commercial programming, but there were few advertisers because it was difficult to estimate audience ratings for the wide geographical area that shortwave stations typically covered.

 In 1970, Bonneville offered to sell the station to the U.S. government for a token payment of one dollar, for use by the Voice of America, but no sale materialized.

 In 1974, Bonneville sold WNYW.
 The callsign would eventually be adopted by the Fox Broadcasting Company's flagship station, WNYW (formerly Metromedia station WNEW-TV and DuMont Television Network station WABD) in New York City, in 1986.